 When a disclosure from a Topic Standard is listed, the organization needs to consult the relevant Topic Standard for the content of the disclosure, including requirements, recommendations, and guidance.
-For Topic Standards disclosures listed in the Sector Standards, an organization is required to list these disclosures in the GRI content index.
-If the organization does not report these disclosures, it is required to explain in brief why the disclosures are not relevant to its impacts in relation to the material topic.
+If the organization does not report listed disclosures from Topic Standards, it is required to explain in brief why the disclosures are not relevant to its impacts in relation to the material topic.